 Records of Protected Structures are legislated for under Section 12 and Section 51 of the Planning and Development Act 2000 as amended.
 Protected structures are defined in the Planning and Development Act 2000 as amended as structures, or parts of structures that are of special interest from an architectural, historical, archaeological, artistic, cultural, scientific, social or technical point of view.
 Similar to the general spatial spread of archaeological heritage, clusters of architectural heritage are indicated within the County's settlements.
 There are hundreds of entries to the Record of Protected Structures within the County.
 Similar to the general spatial spread of archaeological heritage, clusters of architectural heritage are indicated within the County.
 Similar to the general spatial spread of archaeological heritage, clusters of architectural heritage are indicated within the County.
-Similar to the general spatial spread of archaeological heritage, clusters of architectural heritage are indicated within and adjacent to the existing built-up footprint of the County's settlements and in rural areas.
+Similar to the general spatial spread of archaeological heritage, clusters of architectural heritage are indicated within the County.